 The only way to get to Havasu Falls and the beautiful Havasu Creek is to hike 10 miles with your gear either in a backpack, or carried by a pack mule.

-The closest major towns to the Havasupai Trailhead are Kingman and Williams, Ariz.
+The closest major towns to the Havasupai Trailhead are Kingman and Williams, Arizona.
 It’s a great idea to stay in one of these towns the night before your hike so you can get an early start on the trail in the morning before the heat of the day.

 From Kingman, take Historic Route 66 east just past the town of Peach Springs.
 Take a left on Indian Road 18 and continue 60 miles to the end of the road at the Hualapai Hilltop Parking Area.
 From Williams, take I-40 west to Route 66 and then Route 66 west to Indian Road 18.
 The turnoff will be on your right from this direction.
 Indian Road 18 is paved the entire way so any vehicle will get you there without problem.
 Both routes take approximately two hours and 15 minutes.